 BlueCove Limited (“BlueCove”) was incorporated on 22 March 2018.
 BlueCove’s business objective is to research, develop and advance scientific investment processes applicable to fixed income investment management.
 BlueCove will offer investors scientifically-driven alternatives to traditional fixed income discretionary strategies.
-BlueCove is targeting the first half of 2019 for FCA for authorisation and will then launch its initial suite of scientific investment products during the third quarter of 2019, following phase one of an R&D programme currently in progress.
+BlueCove is targeting the second half of 2019 for launching its initial suite of scientific investment products, following phase one of an R&D programme currently in progress.

 BlueCove takes compliance seriously.
 This includes a strong commitment to the opposition of modern slavery and forced labour, where forced labour means any conduct which is an offence under Part 1 of the Modern Slavery Act 2015, including slavery, servitude, any type of forced or compulsory labour and trafficking for the purposes of exploitation.